Merry Christmas (Mariah Carey album): Conception and composition

 Throughout the album's development, Carey worked with Walter Afanasieff, with whom she collaborated on Emotions (1991) and Music Box (1993).
 Together, they wrote all three of the album's original songs, as well as producing most of the traditional tracks at The Hit Factory, in New York.

 Merry Christmas boasted a variety of musical arrangements, sounds, and genres.
 Carey's goal was to provide an album that would have a "Christmas feel", providing a mixture of soulful tracks, as well as fun and joyous holiday treats.
-The song "Jesus Oh What a Wonderful Child", produced by Carey, Afanasieff, and Loris Holland, was described as an arrangement of a traditional gospel standard that "really took flight".
+Genre-wise, the album is a combination of soul, gospel, and R&B.The song "Jesus Oh What a Wonderful Child", produced by Carey, Afanasieff, and Loris Holland, was described as an arrangement of a traditional gospel standard that "really took flight".
 The song was recorded in a church, with many live backup singers and children playing tambourines and other melodious instruments.
 The goal was to produce a "real church flavored song", in which Holland played the keyboards and allowed Carey's voice to "cut loose".
 According to Chris Nickson, Carey's love of gospel music came through on the track, writing, "[she] led the band without pushing herself forward, letting the song develop and work out, trading lines with the chorus until, after the crescendo, the musicians moved into a fast double-time to the end."

 "You have to have a nice balance between standard Christian hymns and fun songs.
 It was definitely a priority for me to write at least a few new songs, but for the most part, people really want to hear the standards at Christmas, no matter how good a new song is."